Frequently Asked Questions

 How will we ensure we transfer ‘good’ data into Workday from UBC’s existing enterprise systems?

 During implementation, we’ll go through a process of evaluating UBC’s data across HR, Finance and Student to ensure ‘clean’ data is transferred into Workday.
-We’ve started some of the work to consolidate and clean our data (for example, transfer credit is in the process of moving to a single repository so it can be moved in more easily).
+We’ve started some of the work to consolidate and clean our data.
 We anticipate that data readiness is a significant piece of work as part of implementation planning.
 An Enterprise Data Governance model is being developed with the first-ever university data model (UDM) to rationalize data definitions across UBC.

 How will UBC address privacy and data ownership concerns?

 UBC’s Risk Management Services and CIO Security Office have been involved in the evaluation of Workday and other cloud-based tools to ensure UBC’s policies are adhered to.
 Workday will be hosted in Canada with Service Level Agreements (SLAs) to ensure security, privacy, and performance.
 Workday has many clients across North America and we’ll benefit from their expertise in these areas.

 Will systems that we use on a daily basis be integrated with Workday or replaced by the new system? (e.g., SIS, FSC, Scientia, etc.)?

 The Integrated Renewal Program will see UBC adopting a new Student Information System (SIS), replacing our current Student Information Service Centre (SISC) and the current Faculty Service Centre (FSC) interface.
 It’s expected that UBC will continue to use Scientia for course and exam scheduling for the time being.
 There are many other software applications that will need to be integrated with Workday and we are in the process of determining which will be in the eco-system and which we will be able to retire as they will no longer be needed.